 def on_file_opened(self, file_path, content, is_large_file=False):

-Activate with one entry in config/config.json:
+Activate with an entry in config/config.json:

 { "sys_active_plugins": ["my_plugin"] }